Advice and complaints Service

 The Advice and Complaints Service is confidential and the team will not contact other people without the consent of those raising the concern or complaint.
 We can reassure you that it is Trust policy that contacting the service or making a complaint will not harm or prejudice the care that you or your relative receives.
 If you cannot raise the concern or complaint yourself then someone else such as a relative, friend or advocate can complain on your behalf, if they have your consent to do so.

-If you decide to make a formal complaint, we will aim to respond to you within either 10, 25 or 45 working days depending upon the issues you raise and how long we will need to thoroughly investigate them.
+If you decide to make a formal complaint, we will aim to respond to you within 25 working days or we will negotiate a timescale with you, depending upon the issues you raise and how long we will need to thoroughly investigate them.
 Your complaint should be formally acknowledged within 3 working days and you will be advised of the timescale for response in that letter.
 We always aim to respond to you within these timeframes, but occasionally it may take longer, for example in cases of staff absence, and we will always let you know if this is the case.
 You should expect to be contacted by the manager who investigates your complaint and to be offered the opportunity to meet.
-Your complaint will be responded to either by a senior manager or by the Chief Executive, depending upon the complexity of your concerns.
+Your formal complaint will be responded to by the Chief Executive.

 It’s also important for teams to know when they are doing things well.
 This is encouraging for staff and also allows us to share good practice.
 You can send positive feedback directly to the team concerned or to us in the Advice and Complaints Service.

 How to contact the Advice and Complaints Service

 The Advice and Complaints Service is open between 9am and 5pm, Monday to Friday.
 The team provides a telephone advice service, and also accepts enquiries by letter and email.
 If you wish to meet with a member of the service please telephone first to make an appointment to ensure someone is available.
 We are based at the St Pancras site but we also visit our wards and services on a regular basis.

 You can write to us at the address below: